389th Strategic Missile Wing: World War II

 The 389th resumed operations from England in October 1943 the group concentrated primarily on strategic objectives in France, the Low Countries, and Germany.
 Targets struck by the group included shipyards at Vegesack, industrial areas of Berlin, oil facilities at Merseburg, factories at Münster, rail yards at Sangerhausen, and V-weapon sites in the Pas de Calais.
 The group participated in the intensive air campaign against the German aircraft industry during Big Week from 20–25 February 1944.
 It also flew support and air interdiction missions on several occasions, bombing gun batteries and airfields in support of Operation Overlord, the invasion of Normandy, in June 1944.
 It struck enemy positions to aid the breakthrough at St Lo in July 1944, hit storage depots and communications centers during the Battle of the Bulge from December 1944 – January 1945 and dropped food, ammunition, gasoline, and other supplies to troops participating in the Operation Varsity. the airborne assault across the Rhine in March 1945.

 On 7 April 1945, the 389th Bomb Group was one of the targets of the Sonderkommando Elbe, Luftwaffe aerial ramming unit.
-Two B-24s were destroyed by Heinrich Rosner in one ramming attack.
+Two B-24s were destroyed (Note: The aircraft were the formation lead, flown by Col Herboth, the group commander and the deputy formation lead.
+A third group aircraft was also lost by ramming on this mission.) by Heinrich Rosner in one ramming attack.

 The 389th Bomb Group flew its last combat mission late in April 1945.
 It returned to Charleston Army Air Field, South Carolina on 30 May 1945 and was inactivated there on 13 September 1945.

 Cold War

 During the Cold War, the 389th Strategic Missile Wing was organized in 1961 at Francis E. Warren Air Force Base, as a Strategic Air Command intercontinental ballistic missile unit.
 The unit assumed the mission, personnel and SM-65 Atlas missiles of the 706th Strategic Missile Wing.
 Two of the wing's World War II squadrons, the 564th and 565th Strategic Missile Squadrons were already stationed at Warren and were transferred from the 706th.
 The 566th Strategic Missile Squadron, another of the units World War II units, moved to Warren from Offutt Air Force Base, Nebraska, trading places with the 706th wing's 549th Strategic Missile Squadron.
+(Note: Although the 389th Wing was a new organization, it continued, through temporary bestowal, the history, and honors of the World War II 389th Bombardment Group.
+This temporary bestowal ended in January 1984, when the wing and group were consolidated into a single unit.)

 The wing conducted strategic missile training operations.
 The Wing was placed on alert during the Cuban Missile Crisis in November 1962.
 In May 1964, as the Atlas D missiles were being phased out, the 389th Strategic Missile Wing received SAC's last operational readiness inspection for this system.
 In September 1965, SAC inactivated the wing, completing the phaseout of the Atlas E at Warren.